bowman2001/perplex/exampleSite/content/doc/overview/concept/index.md

 ---
 authors: [Georg Makowski]
 title: Concept
-description: The goals of this theme
+description: The basics and goals of this theme
 subtitle: false
 date: 2022-05-12T22:29:06+02:00
 menu: